 Instead of a top-down management model, adopt a bottom-up, Collaborative Learning approach, where everyone at the company plays a role in course creation.
 The process is decentralized and democratized, so anyone can create a learning need, volunteer to create a course, or submit feedback on existing content.
 Training is more relevant and easier to produce.
 Teams can easily share institutional knowledge, leading to a decrease in brain drain and information silos.

 Bottom-up corporate training allows individuals to play a more proactive role in their training journey.
-We’ve found that among companies that use our collaborative learning LMS, non-L&D team members create 85% of the courses, shifting the role of L&D from executors of content to facilitators.
+We’ve found that among companies that use our learning platform, non-L&D team members create 85% of the courses, shifting the role of L&D from executors of content to facilitators.

 At 360Learning, we’ve fully embraced this model, not just in our learning philosophy but also in our management style.
 We call it Convexity, which combines low authority with high individual accountability.
 We focus on transparency, constant iteration, and accountability via metric tracking.
 Access to information means everyone has the power to make decisions, which promotes a more inclusive environment.